Landiolol: Mode of action

-The drug acts as an ultra-short-acting β1-selective blocking agent.
-It is rapidly hydrolyzed to an inactive form by both carboxylesterase in the liver and pseudocholinesterase in the plasma, resulting in an elimination half-life of about four minutes.

-Landiolol is a highly selective beta-1-adrenoreceptor antagonist (the selectivity for beta-1-receptor blockade is 255 times higher than for beta-2-receptor blockade) that inhibits the positive chronotropic effects of the catecholamines adrenaline and noradrenaline on the heart, where beta-1-receptors are predominantly located.
-Landiolol, as other beta-blockers, is thought to reduce the sympathetic drive, resulting in reduction in heart rate, decrease in spontaneous firing of ectopic pacemakers, slowing the conduction and increase the refractory period of the AV node.
+The drug acts as an ultra-short-acting β1-super-selective blocking agent.
+It is rapidly hydrolyzed to an inactive form by both carboxylesterase in the liver and pseudocholinesterase in the plasma, resulting in an elimination half-life of about 4 minutes.
+Landiolol is a highly selective β1 β-adrenoreceptor antagonist (the selectivity for β-1-receptor blockade is 255 times higher than for β-2-receptor blockade) that inhibits the positive chronotropic effects of the catecholamines adrenaline and noradrenaline on the heart, where β-1-receptors are predominantly located.
+Landiolol, as other β-blockers, is thought to reduce the sympathetic drive, resulting in reduction in heart rate, decrease in spontaneous firing of ectopic pacemakers, slowing the conduction and increase the refractory period of the AV node.
 Landiolol does not exhibit any membrane-stabilizing activity or intrinsic sympathomimetic activity in vitro.
-In preclinical and clinical studies, landiolol controlled tachycardia in an ultra-short acting manner with a fast onset and offset of action and further demonstrated anti-ischaemic and cardioprotective effects.
-To date, landiolol has the shortest plasma half-time and the highest cardio-selectivity among β-blockers in clinical use.
-The selectivity of landiolol for β1-receptor blockade is 255 times higher than for β2-receptor blockade.
-In comparison, Metoprolol, has a much less cardioselectivity (landiolol is 100 times more cardioselective than metoprolol, and 8 times more cardioselectove than esmolol), and sixty times longer half-life (3–4 hours comparing to 3–4 minutes in case of landiolol).
-FDA points out that CYP2D6 poor metabolizers will have decreased cardioselectivity for metoprolol due to increased metoprolol blood levels, since the gene variation reduces the conversion of metoprolol to inactive metabolites leading to almost 5-fold higher plasma concentrations of metoprolol.
+In preclinical and clinical studies, landiolol controlled tachycardia in an ultra-short acting manner with a fast onset and offset of action and further demonstrated anti-ischemic and cardioprotective effects.
+To date, landiolol has the shortest plasma half-time and the highest β1/β2-cardio-selectivity among β-blockers in clinical use.

+In comparison, metoprolol demonstrates much lower cardioselectivity (landiolol is 100-times more cardio-selective than metoprolol and 8-times more cardio-selective than esmolol).
+Metoprolol has a 60- times longer half-life (3–4 hours compared to 3–4 minutes in the case of landiolol).
+FDA points out that CYP2D6 poor metabolizers (individuals with little or no CYP2D6 enzyme activity due to an inherited gene variation) as metoprolol will have decreased cardioselectivity due to increased metoprolol blood levels, since the gene variation reduces the conversion of metoprolol to inactive metabolites leading to almost 5-fold higher plasma concentrations of metoprolol.